forestgrape/coronavirus/coronavirus.md

 * infection but no replication
     - dendritic cells [check: if ACE2 expressed/other mechanism of phagocytosis]: aptosis induce
 * no entry
     - Cells not expressing ACE2.
-Except if the cells phagocyte virions on their own and the virions are able to fuse the membranes once phagocyted.
+Except if the cells phagocyte virions on their own and the virions are able to fuse the membranes once phagocyted (usually captured in an endosome).

 > Even if the virions can't attach to a cell and/or induce cell entry, phagocytosis can be induced by the cell alone:  e.g. for antibody marked virions which may get phagocyted by macrophages.
 This is both relevant upon reinfection and for the design of vaccines.
 Antibodies against the outer membrane proteins (e.g. the spike) can be a two-sided sword.